anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 These data visualisations show some interesting trends.
 - The Weekday vs Average Distance bar graph shows a consistent amount of distance walked throughout the week with a slight decrease on Sunday.
 - The Weekday vs Average Sleep bar graph shows consistent sleep throughout the week with a slight increase in sleep patterns on weekends on Wednesday.
-- The Active Minutes Pie Chart shows that most of the participants remain sedentary throughout the day, with less than 5% of activity being very active or fairly active.
+- The Active Minutes Pie Chart shows that most participants remain sedentary throughout the day, with a very little amount of activity being very active or fairly active.

--
+## Act